Orange Collective

 Three structural shifts are pulling identity into a new shape — all at once.

-Incumbents are consolidating and retrofitting.
+Incumbents are consolidating, retrofitting — and re-capitalizing.
 Entrust acquired Onfido in 2024 to bolt IDV onto an authentication business.[7]
+Persona raised $200M at a $2B valuation in April 2025 explicitly to build "the verified identity layer for an agentic AI world."[17]
 Sumsub shipped AI Agent Verification ("Know Your Agent") in January 2026.[4]
 Checkr launched standalone IDV inside the hiring workflow in March 2026.[5]
-Each move concedes the same thing: identity is no longer a one-time check at signup — it's an embedded, continuous layer.
+Four different angles, same admission: the one-time signup check isn't enough on its own.

 Pricing transparency reset the procurement floor.
 Stripe Identity publishes a per-check price.[6]
 Didit goes further — per-feature pricing, no contracts, no minimums, 500 free checks per feature per month — making it possible to ship identity in an afternoon instead of after a quarter-long enterprise procurement cycle.[2]